Best for

 That's also why the #1 spot changes between lists.
 There is no single "best CRM"; there's a best CRM for a ten-client agency, a best one for a coach selling courses, and a best one for a local clinic that lives on bookings.
 If a roundup you need isn't here yet, tell us — reader requests decide what we test next.

-Once a roundup narrows your shortlist to two tools, the side-by-side comparisons settle it.
+Once a roundup narrows your shortlist to two tools, the side-by-side comparisons settle it — including GoHighLevel vs HubSpot and vs Keap.
+Not sure where to start?
+The CRM comparison quiz maps your answers to the right roundup or compare page.
 And the full scoring rubric is public on how we review.

 A note on what these lists are not: they're not pay-to-play.
 Placement can't be bought, ranking order isn't tied to commission rates, and several tools that appear here pay us nothing at all.
 Where an affiliate relationship exists it's disclosed — but the ranking would look exactly the same without it.
 That's the only way a "best of" list stays worth reading.